JieWangnk/AortaCFD-Mesh/README.md

-# AortaCFD-Snappy: Automated Mesh Optimization for Cardiovascular CFD
+# AortaCFD-Mesh: Automated Mesh Optimization for Cardiovascular CFD

 **Stage 1: Geometry-aware mesh optimization for testing and introduction**